Safe & Explainable Robotics: Verification, Safety Cases & Ethics Training Course

 By the end of this training, participants will be able to:

-- Implement computer vision pipelines with OpenCV.
+- Implement computer vision pipelines using OpenCV.

 - Integrate deep learning models for object detection and recognition.